kebaldwi/DNAC-TEMPLATES/LABS/LAB1-PNP-PREP/README.md

 ![json](./images/DNACDHCPoption43.png?raw=true "Import JSON")

 #### Step 2.1c - ***DNS Lookup with IOS DHCP Configuration***
-If using the IOS DHCP Server and the DNS Lookup discovery method is desired then paste the following configuration:
+If using the IOS DHCP Server and the DNS Lookup discovery method is desired, then paste the following configuration:

 ```
 !